IndigoNakamoto/Litecoin-Knowledge-Hub/docs/RED_TEAM_ASSESSMENT_REPORT.md

 **Overall Security Score: 5.0/10** - NOT READY FOR PRODUCTION (Improved from 4.5/10)

+**Update:**
-**Update:** CRIT-1 (Unauthenticated Webhook Endpoint) has been **RESOLVED** with HMAC-SHA256 signature verification implementation.
+- CRIT-1 (Unauthenticated Webhook Endpoint) has been **RESOLVED** with HMAC-SHA256 signature verification implementation.
+- CRIT-2 (Unauthenticated Sources API Endpoints) has been **RESOLVED** by removing unused endpoints.

 The application demonstrates good security practices in input validation and rate limiting.
 Webhook authentication has been implemented.
-Remaining critical gaps include authentication for Sources API, secrets management, and infrastructure hardening.
+Unused Sources API endpoints have been removed to eliminate attack surface.
+Remaining critical gaps include secrets management and infrastructure hardening.

 ---